JoshuaUrrutia/tacc-reproducible-automation-2023/docs/03-abaco.rst

    :linenos:
    :emphasize-lines: 7

-And change the name of the app in config.yml, so it matches your app id:
+And change the name of the app in ``config.yml``, so it matches your app id.
+And change the email address there so the notification is sent to your email:

 .. literalinclude:: assets/config.yml
   :linenos:
   :emphasize-lines: 6,16

-Now we create an empty secrets.json file.
+Now we create an empty ``secrets.json`` file.
 It's just empty in this example, but if you had passwords or credentials you wanted to be available in your actor, you could add those to the secrets.json.
+It is included in the ``.gitignore`` file for this repo so you don't accidentally push a password to github.
 ::
   cp secrets.json.sample secrets.json